 - Critical Theory | Ideology | Political Economy

 - Globalization | Capitalism | Nationalism | National identities

 - Nostalgia | cultural memory

 - Generation X and 1990s popular culture

 - First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics, eds.
-Shelley Cobb and Neil Ewen (New York and London: Bloomsbury Academic, 2015).
+Shelley Cobb and Neil Ewen (New York: Bloomsbury Academic, 2015).

 Edited Special Issues